urbit/urbit.org/content/grants/proposals/submit.md

 Once you have your proposal in order, submit it using the **[Propose a Project](https://airtable.com/shrCi54rEDxgSZr3z)** form.
 From this point, your project will go through these stages:

- - **Draft**: You will schedule a meeting with a team member to discuss your proposal in detail.
+ - **Draft**: A team member will reach out to schedule a meeting with you to discuss your proposal in detail.
 There may be some modifications requested to get approval.
 Once we come to agreement you will create markdown for your project by [downloading the template](https://drive.google.com/file/d/1a2zZXxmzcME5vJHDpLpKtExcqzg-V3rD/view?usp=sharing), editing it with your proposal information, then submitting a [pull request](https://github.com/urbit/urbit.org/compare) against the urbit.org repo on [github](https://github.com/urbit/urbit.org).